Phenomenology of the Prethermal Many-Body Localized Regime: Successive Resonances and Dynamics

-Here, \(c = 2p(\omega=0)\) is the probability density for \(|\omega|\) at zero frequency, as in Appendix~\ref{app:offdiag}, and \(C=O(W^0)\) is the coefficient appearing in the full distribution of decimated elements~\eqref{eqn:rho_plaw}.
+Here, \(c = 2p(\omega=0)\) is the probability density for \(|\omega|\) at zero frequency, as in Appendix~\ref{app:offdiag}, and \(C=O(W^0)\) is the coefficient appearing in the full distribution of decimated elements.

 As matrix elements cannot be arbitrarily large, there is an upper cutoff to this density set roughly by the local bandwidth \(J\).
-In order to associate a probability density \(\tilde{\rho}_{\mathrm{res}}(|H|)\) to Eq.~\eqref{eqn:rho_res2}, a lower cutoff \(\omega_c\) must be imposed.
-Otherwise, the distribution is not normalizable.
-Alternatively, \(\omega_c\) can be viewed as setting a maximum flow time \(\Gamma_{\max} = 2\pi/\omega_c\) for the Jacobi algorithm, beyond which resonances can no longer be considered to be sparse.
+Further, beyond some maximum flow time \(\Gamma_{\max} = 2\pi/\omega_c\) for the Jacobi algorithm, resonances can no longer be considered to be sparse.
+This manifests in \(\rho_{\mathrm{res}}\) as a growth with \(L\) which is faster than \(2^L\).
+Worst case estimates for the convergence of the Jacobi algorithm predict that \(\rho_{\mathrm{res}}\) cannot grow faster than \(4^L\)~\cite{Golub2000}.
+The estimate of \(4^L\) arises from assuming that all matrix elements \(H_{ab}\) are of the same scale.
+The \(2^L\) scaling assumes that an \(O(1)\) number of matrix elements dominate the norm of a row---which is the regime of sparse resonances.

-Indeed, physically, the lower cutoff in the probability density reflects the breakdown of the assumption that dynamics is due to sparse resonances.
+Indeed, physically, the lower cutoff \(\omega_c\) reflects the breakdown of the assumption that dynamics is due to sparse resonances.
 Eventually, the Jacobi procedure must begin to significantly affect the same states \(\ket{a}\) many times.
 At this point, the distinction between what is called a resonance and what is not begins to break down, and eventually ETH statistics begin to emerge.
-As such, we suppose that \(\omega_c\) is set by the condition that \(a = O(W^0)\) resonances have been encountered per state:
+As such, we suppose that \(\omega_c\) is set by the condition that \(a = O(1)\) resonances have been encountered per state:

 The cutoff \(\omega_c\) is strictly positive when \(\theta <0\).
 If \(\theta>0\) then it is possible \(\omega_c =0\).

 Note that the factor

 by dimensional analysis of \(C\) and \(c = O(W^{-1})\).